podondra/podondra.github.io/content/how-to/interactive-plotting.rst

 :date: 2017-01-21
 :modified: 2017-04-19
-:tags: jupyter, matplotlib, ipympl, python, data science
+:tags: jupyter, matplotlib, ipympl, python, vizualization

 In this article I'm about to show how to plot interactively Big Data in Jupyter using Matplotlib.
 Data visualization is essential to data